 PS: Have you thought about using Branch to help keep track of expenses throughout the year?
 With everything in one place, it’s easier to stay organized and ready when tax season rolls around.
 Learn about the benefits of filing your taxes with a Branch Card here.

-Disclaimer: The information provided above is for general informational purposes only and should not be considered professional tax advice.
-Tax laws and regulations can be complex and vary based on your circumstances and location.
-We recommend consulting a licensed tax professional or financial advisor for advice.
-The materials on branchapp.com are for informational purposes only and subject to our terms of use and privacy policy.
+Disclaimer: The materials on branchapp.com are for informational purposes only and subject to our terms of use and privacy policy.
 This website does not provide legal, financial, tax or insurance advice.
 We work hard to ensure the information here is accurate, but we recommend you contact a professional for any legal, financial, tax or insurance advice.

 Branch is not a bank.
-Banking services provided by Evolve Bank & Trust, Member FDIC.
-FDIC insurance only applies for eligible accounts should the bank holding your funds fail.
-The Branch Mastercard Debit Card is issued by Evolve Bank & Trust pursuant to a license from Mastercard and may be used everywhere Mastercard debit cards are accepted.
+Banking services are provided by Evolve Bank & Trust, Member FDIC or Lead Bank, Member FDIC (“Sponsor Banks”), as listed on the back of a user's Branch Card.
+FDIC insurance only applies for eligible accounts should the Sponsor Bank holding the user's funds fail.
+The Branch Mastercard Debit Card is issued by the Sponsor Bank pursuant to a license from Mastercard and may be used everywhere Mastercard debit cards are accepted.